-Handling Negative Online Reviews: Leveraging B2B Software Reviews Part 3
+Handling Negative Reviews: Leverage Software Reviews Part 3

 In Part 2 we addressed what buyers are looking for when they consult online reviews and how to collect them, including supporting stats from the research conducted by Software Advice, in their survey of 386 B2B software buyers.

 - 71% of buyers will only consider reviews written in the past 6 months

 - 47% of reviewers said being asked for a review didn't bother them at all

 - Half of users actually leave reviews to provide product feedback re: feature requests and bug fixes

 Now that we understand the importance of reviews, as well as why people leave them and how to collect them, it's time to address the scary part - What about negative online reviews?

 Our key message here is Don't be afraid of the negatives...even a bad is review is good for you!